cannin/sysbiocancer2019/README.md

 # Running

-Click the Launch Binder button at the top and run the "main.R" script
+1. Click the Launch Binder button at the top
+2. Run the "main.R" script to retrieve the individual demo specific files
+3. Run scripts for specific demos